Arrest warrant

-An arrest warrant is a warrant issued by a judge or magistrate on behalf of the state which authorizes the arrest and detention of an individual or the search and seizure of an individual's property.
+An arrest warrant is a warrant issued by a judge or magistrate on the authority of a court which authorizes the arrest and detention of an individual or the search and seizure of an individual's property.

+In international law

+European Arrest Warrant

+European Arrest Warrants may be issued by any member state of the European Union and are valid across the EU.
+Execution of EAWs issued by other member states is typically compulsory, however, executing states have limited grounds for refusing to execute an EAW and may require guarantees from the issuing state to uphold the suspect's procedural rights.

+International Criminal Court

+The Rome Statute of the International Criminal Court authorises the International Criminal Court to issue arrest warrants for defendants in cases before it.
+ICC arrest warrants are issued by the Pre-Trial Chamber, and the court relies on its state parties to execute the warrants it issues.
+The ICC has issued arrest warrants in the past against several high-profile world leaders.
+Notable examples include Russian president Vladimir Putin in 2023, Israeli prime minister Benjamin Netanyahu in 2024, and former Philippine President Rodrigo Duterte in 2025.

+By country

 Canada

 Arrest warrants are issued by a judge or justice of the peace under the Criminal Code.

 Once the warrant has been issued, section 29 of the code requires that the arresting officer must give notice to the accused of the existence of the warrant, the reason for it, and produce it if requested, if it is feasible to do so.

 Czech Republic

 Czech courts may issue an arrest warrant when it is not possible to summon or bring in for questioning a charged person and at the same time there is a reason for detention (i.e. concern that the charged person would either flee, interfere with the proceedings or continue criminal activity, see Remand in the Czech Republic).